-Once you created new Project under SSIS, If you look at the Solution explorer we have three folders.
-For now lets concentrate on the Connection Managers Folder.
+This example shows how to create or configure SSIS FTP Connection Manager.
+Once you create a new Project under SSIS, we have three folders: If you look at the Solution Explorer.
+For now, let’s concentrate on the Connection Managers Folder.

-Right click on the Connection Managers folder present in the solution explorer and select the New Connection Manager option from the context menu.
+Right-click on the Connection Managers folder present in the solution explorer and select the New Connection Manager option from the context menu.

-FTP Connection Manger provides following options:
+The SSIS FTP Connection Manager provides the following options:

 - Server Name: Please specify the Company FTP server name here.
 For example, it will be something like ftp.tutorialgateway.org

 - User Name: Please provide the user name to access the FTP Server.
-By default you can use the anonymous but in real-time, Your organization will provide these credentials or use the credentials you specified while configuring your FTP server.
+By default, you can use the anonymous, but in real-time, Your organization will provide these credentials or use the credentials you specified while configuring your FTP server.

 - Password: Please provide the password to access the FTP Server.